scenerystack/community/docs/reference/api/scenery-phet/ArrowNode.md

 # ArrowNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/ArrowNode.ts](https://github.com/phetsims/scenery-phet/blob/main/js/ArrowNode.ts) for the most up-to-date information.

 ## Overview

 A single- or double-headed arrow.
 This is a convenience class, most of the work is done in ArrowShape.